yeonukkim/STAT545-hw-Kim-Yeonuk/hw02_yeonuk.md

     ## [1]    6 1704

 -   Can you get these facts about “extent” or “size” in more than one way?
 Can you imagine different functions being useful in different contexts?
     -   Answer: I also can use the *str* function to get the numbers of variables and rows (see the first result).
-As for using different functions, the data types of the *ncol* function and the *nrow* function are *integar* (see the bellow result), so these functions can be used when I need to compute something from the data size (see the bellow example: computing the total number of components).
+As for using different functions, the data types of the *ncol* function and the *nrow* function are *integer* (see the bellow result), so these functions can be used when I need to compute something from the data size (see the bellow example: computing the total number of components).

 ``` r
 typeof(c(ncol(gapminder), nrow(gapminder)))